Exploring the benefits of minimally invasive surgery for colorectal disorders

 These are just three benefits of the minimally invasive approach to surgery: an option we implement at Alabama Colon and Rectal Institute whenever it is the best choice for our patients.

-Laparoscopic surgery vs. robotic surgery
+Laparoscopic surgery vs. robotic surgery for colorectal cancer

-In traditional laparoscopic surgery, small incisions are made by the surgeon and the camera is held by a medical professional.
+In traditional laparoscopic surgery, small incisions are made by the surgeon, and the camera is held by a medical professional.
 The instruments are directly controlled by the physician.

 More about robotic surgery as a minimally invasive approach